vincekurtz/hydrax/README.md

-To implement a new planning algorithm, you'll need to inherit from [`hydrax.alg_base.SamplingBasedController`](hydrax/alg_base.py) and implement the four methods shown below:
+To implement a new planning algorithm, you'll need to inherit from [`hydrax.alg_base.SamplingBasedController`](hydrax/alg_base.py) and implement the three methods shown below:

 ```python
 class MyControlAlgorithm(SamplingBasedController):